anilzen/MathQuantum/content/fellowship/fellowship.md

 design:
   columns: '1'
 ---
 MathQuantum undegrad, grad, and postdoctoral fellowships are a core element of our Research Training Group.
+Fellowships are inteded for students who have no prior experience in quantum, but want to enter the world of QIS research.
+Similarly, students who have experience in QIS but want to enhance it with Mathematical rigor are welcome as fellows.
 All fellows participate in:
 - Mentored [research](./about/research/) and [interdisciplinary training](./about/training) in applying mathematics to quantum information science problems
 - Coursework and seminars in theoretical and applied mathematics for quantum information science
 - Internship opportunities at quantum companies and government labs